-The Expert Witness Chronicle™, originally published by Expert Witness Guru in April of 2012, is an online magazine now powered and co-published by The Expert Witness Exchange, LLC.
-The Expert Witness Exchange, LLC supports the revival of perhaps the only dedicated trade industry publication uniquely positioned to address and inform members in both the expert witness and attorney communities of developing issues and opportunities of interest to each.
-The Expert Witness Exchange will do its part to locate content and identify trends and opportunities affecting both communities, making the Chronicle a must read for both experts and attorneys.
+The Expert Witness Chronicle™, originally published by Expert Witness Guru in April of 2012, is an online magazine now powered and co-published by Expert Witness Exchange, LLC.
+Expert Witness Exchange, LLC supports the revival of perhaps the only dedicated trade industry publication uniquely positioned to address and inform members in both the expert witness and attorney communities of developing issues and opportunities of interest to each.
+Expert Witness Exchange will do its part to locate content and identify trends and opportunities affecting both communities, making the Chronicle a must read for both experts and attorneys.

 In its first version, the Expert Witness Chronicle™ was published and edited by Ashish Arun under the advisement of an editorial board comprised of some of the best known academics and practitioners in the field of expert witness testimony and scientific evidence.
 A total of six issues were published prior to its temporary discontinuation in April of 2013.
-Ashish Arun has invited several of the original members of the editorial board back, and the Expert Witness Exchange looks forward to their valuable input in future issues.
+Ashish Arun has invited several of the original members of the editorial board back, and Expert Witness Exchange looks forward to their valuable input in future issues.
 Please see biographies for Ashish Arun and the legacy editorial board to the left.

 There is no subscription fee.
-If you enjoy reading the Expert Witness Chronicle™, The Expert Witness Exchange will deliver notification of each new issue right to your inbox.
+If you enjoy reading the Expert Witness Chronicle™, Expert Witness Exchange will deliver notification of each new issue right to your inbox.

 Cover Story Snapshot